Grosvenor Appoints Michael Ward To Lead North American Structured Development Finance Programme

-Mr. Ward's international development experience and tenure with Grosvenor extends 20+ years

-Now oversees C$1.5bn in value across active projects within Grosvenor's Structured Development Finance business in North America
+(MENAFN- GlobeNewsWire - Nasdaq) Now oversees C$1.5bn in value across active projects within Grosvenor's Structured Development Finance business in North America.

-Will lead the overall growth and strategy of Programme investing in for-sale and rental residential developments

-VANCOUVER, BC, Sept.
-13, 2024 /PRNewswire/ -- Grosvenor, an international property owner and developer with a 70+-year track record in North America, has announced Michael Ward as Managing Director, Co-Investment.
+Vancouver, BC, Sept.
+13, 2024 (GLOBE NEWSWIRE) -- Grosvenor, an international property owner and developer with a 70+-year track record in North America, has announced Michael Ward as Managing Director, Co-Investment.
 Based in Vancouver, BC, Michael will lead the company's Structured Development Finance (SDF) Programme which supplements Grosvenor's core urban property development and investment activities in the US and Canada by providing capital to leading residential developers in its chosen markets.

 The SDF Programme, which operates from Grosvenor and partner capital, is actively fund raising for the fourth iteration of the True North partnership, timed to take advantage of the current dislocation in core gateway markets where Grosvenor is active.
 The Programme seeks opportunities to work with developers on the new construction of mixed-use developments, apartments, condominiums, and townhomes located in Vancouver, Toronto, California, Washington, D.C., and Seattle.